keystonejs/keystone/docs/guides/intro-to-graphql.md

 ## Execution

 Before you begin writing application code, a great place test queries and mutations is the [GraphQL Playground](https://www.apollographql.com/docs/apollo-server/features/graphql-playground/).
-The default path for KeystoneJS' GraphQl Playground is `http://localhost:3000/admin/graphql`.
+The default path for Keystone' GraphQl Playground is `http://localhost:3000/admin/graphql`.
-Here you can execute queries and mutations against the KeystoneJS API without writing any JavaScript.
+Here you can execute queries and mutations against the Keystone API without writing any JavaScript.

 Once you have determined the correct query or mutation, you can add this to your application.
-To do this you will need to submit a `POST` request to KeystoneJS' API.
+To do this you will need to submit a `POST` request to Keystone' API.
 The default API endpoint is: `http://localhost:3000/admin/api`.

 In our examples we're going to use the browser's [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) to make a `POST` request.